infinum/qa-handbook/Basics/Stress and problems.md

 If that someone is someone from within the company, you can always bring the topic with your Team Lead.
 Also, it is possible that other colleagues have the same experience and will bring it up on 360 meetings.

 If this situation has occurred with the client, you can talk with your project manager.
 Moreover, don't take it personally, maybe that is just the way things are done in the client's company.
 Besides, it is a great way to practice your coping skills.

-## Being onboarded to a new project

-It might be a confusing time; often overlooked, this is a very important time where you can learn much.

-1. Ask as many questions as you need, this is perfectly normal and even desirable
-2. Everyone understands that you are new to the project and might not have all the answers
-3. Pay attention to what is happening on project Slack channels
-4. Do all administrative work (such as creating accounts) ASAP
-5. Feel free to question the *status quo* in the project
-6. You might try helping yourself with mental maps